vseventer/markmyjourney/content/blog/20170423-ancient-greece-in-delphi-and-athens.md

 {{< photo "IMG_9379.JPG" >}}

-Halfway up the views over Athens start opening up.
+Halfway up, the views over Athens start opening up.
 You’ll be able to spot the Panathenaic Stadium, hosting the first modern Olympic Games in 1896, as well as the 2004 Olympic Games.
 Every year, it is also the finish line of *The* Marathon.

 Closer by, within the complex itself, you can see the ruins of Odeon of Herodes Atticus.
 This theatre, completed in the 2nd century, was renovated back in 1950, but the facade was left as is.

 {{< photo "IMG_9383.JPG" >}}

 After a few minutes you will end up on top of the hill.
 On the north side, you will find Erechtheion and The Porch of the Caryatids, a temple complex.
-There are loose stones everywhere here, and it is hard to figure out which ones are ancient, and which ones make up the dedicated walking path.

 {{< photo "IMG_9389.JPG" >}}

 The biggest sight, however, is the Parthenon facing east.
 This temple was dedicated to the goddess Athena, but over the centuries also served as a mosque and ammunition depot during the Ottoman rule in the 17th century.
 The building is heavily damaged, and there were reconstructions going on during our visit to stabilize the building.
-However, is still remains the most impressive landmark left by the Ancient Greeks.
+However, is still remains the most impressive landmark of the Ancient Greeks.

 {{< photo "IMG_9390.JPG" >}}